liamcharger/live-lyrics-iOS/README.md

 </div>

-> [!NOTE]
-> This project has been made available for [Cider](cider.hackclub.com).
-As it is already on the App Store, please use the source code for this project for personal use only.

 ## Key Features:
 - Create folders to organize your performance and manage your setlists
 - Experience the Play View, the home of autoscroll and a metronome